Bruschi die casting BLOG. Stay on top of the Industry

 The solidification of the melt with its multiple metallurgical-physical phenomena must be deeply analysed with simulation programs and modelling studies.
 The casting properties are highly influenced by the melted metal ones.
 Therefore, to avoid shrinkage cavities during solidification and microstructure and/or porosity formation, you need to consider the metal volume contraction in the solidification phase and the casting wall thickness.

 The tomography software offers a great additional value in HPDC simulation, because of its very precise results in identifying and localizing imperfections and defect, leading to a really accurate quality assurance.

 Simulating the solidification phase in a given casting gives access to very important data regarding the tracking of porosity formation.

 During the casting cycle, the alloy high temperature and the high flow speed can lead to a significant die lifetime reduction.
 In this specific case, the purpose of the simulation is the analysis of die-soldering criterion, the surface melt temperature and solidification in order to identify opportunities for slowing down or eliminating erosion on an existing die.

 A correct study of the different temperatures distribution can help balancing them among the mould.

-HPDC simulation of the filling phase may therefore predict possible defects caused by lack of consistence in temperature or liquid flow, optimizing the entire production with positive effect on the final product in terms of esthetics and efficiency and on the duration of die life, avoiding cavitation.
+HPDC simulation of the filling phase may therefore predict possible defects caused by lack of consistence in temperature or liquid flow, optimizing the entire production with positive effect on the final product in terms of aesthetics and efficiency and on the duration of die life, avoiding cavitation.

-Bruschi offers to customers a co-design partnership to identify every possible margine of improvement and suggest alternative solutions to maximize the performance and quality of the final product, reduce costs, and speed up the time to market.
+Bruschi offers to its customers a co-design partnership to identify every possible margine of improvement and suggest alternative solutions to maximize the performance and quality of the final product, reduce costs, and speed up the time to market.